 Generalization issues: How do we ensure that learned weights work for cases for which we have not trained them as well?

 - Weight decay.

 - Early stopping – Training(num of epochs) until the testing error starts to increases.

 - Dropout.(in the range of 0 to 1.
 Start with small value and increase it if you think it is necessary)

 For logistic neurons, we have dy/dz=y*(1-y) term in residual error while calculating dw for learning.
 In cases of y=0.000001 and target output is 1, we are having the biggest error we can have. yet, our learning would be very less because of y term in dy/dz.

-If we use softmax function instead of logistic function at the output, we will have outputs as probability distribution between 0 and 1 over mutually exclusive alternatives.
-Probability distribution for all the classes would sum up to be 1.
+If we use softmax function instead of the logistic function at the output, we will have outputs a probability distribution between 0 and 1 over mutually exclusive alternatives.
+The probability distribution for all the classes would sum up to be 1.